Thaddeus Coleman

-Thaddeus Coleman (born June 20, 1985) is an American former professional football offensive tackle who played in the Canadian Football League (CFL) and Arena Football League (AFL).
+Thaddeus Coleman (born June 20, 1985) is an American former professional football player who was an offensive tackle in the Canadian Football League (CFL) and Arena Football League (AFL).
 He played college football at Mississippi Valley State, where he was a two-time first-team All-Southwestern Athletic Conference selection.
 He was signed by the Arizona Cardinals of the National Football League (NFL) as an undrafted free agent in 2008.
 Coleman was also a member of the New York Jets of the NFL; Edmonton Eskimos, Winnipeg Blue Bombers, Saskatchewan Roughriders, and Toronto Argonauts of the CFL; Chicago Rush, Orlando Predators, New Orleans VooDoo, and San Jose SaberCats of the AFL; Virginia Destroyers of the United Football League (UFL); and the RiverCity Rage of the Indoor Football League (IFL).
 He won the 103rd Grey Cup with the Eskimos.

 Early life

 Coleman was born on June 20, 1985, in Waukegan, Illinois.
-He played high school football at North Chicago Community High School in North Chicago, Illinois as a two-way lineman.
+He played high school football at North Chicago Community High School in North Chicago, Illinois, as a two-way lineman.
 He helped North Chicago make the playoffs in 2001 and 2002.
 Coleman also played basketball in high school.